lkolbly/worldbox/README.md

 - v8 (the JavaScript engine)
 - Bullet Physics
+- rapidjson
+- Protobuf
 - Make, g++, etc.

 On Ubuntu, you can install bullet through apt-get.
 V8 is harder to install - I followed the instructions at https://code.google.com/p/v8-wiki/wiki/UsingGit and https://code.google.com/p/v8-wiki/wiki/BuildingWithGYP

+Rapidjson is fairly straight forward, it can be obtained from https://github.com/miloyip/rapidjson

+Protobuf can be installed through apt-get on ubuntu.

 You may need to edit src/Makefile to match your setup.
 V8ROOT is where I had my V8 source tree.